beameio/beame-gatekeeper-docker/README.md

 ![Sceenshot of configured Wetty service](images/wetty-service-configuration.png?raw=true "Configured Wetty service")

-# Beame building instructions
+# Beame team internal building instructions

-Till automated we are using these instructions to build the docker images:
+Till automated we are using following instructions to build the docker images.
+Run on Debian Stretch.
+Typically that will be the VM with `role=docker-builder`.

 	# Cleaning all images might be needed:
 	docker rm $(docker ps -a -q)